 Prerequisites: ECON 201 and ACCT 205 or equivalents.
 An introduction to the theory and practice of making investment and financing decisions in a firm.
 Topics include risk/return relationships, time value of money, security valuation, capital budgeting, capital structure, dividend policy, firm performance analysis, and global financial markets.
 A grade of C or better is required for Finance majors.
 Three hours of lecture.
+[LCCN: CFIN 3113/Principles of Business Finance (Upper Level)]

-FIN 320: Risk and Insurance 3 cr.
+FIN 320: Risk and Insurance